 Sometimes a parent will notice their toddler’s tiny new teeth are marked or have cavities.
 Parents naturally worry about what could have caused these and how to prevent further damage.
-There are several possible causes of early cavities but a favourite scapegoat amongst some dentists is to blame breastmilk and breastfeeding; especially breastfeeding during the night.
-Once breastfeeding has been blamed for cavities; a mother often feels pressured to stop breastfeeding yet she also knows that breastfeeding has so many advantages for her baby’s health.
+There are several possible causes of early cavities but some dentists blame breastfeeding; especially breastfeeding during the night.
+Some dentists may advise a mother to wean or night wean so that she feels pressured to stop breastfeeding.

 - If breastmilk caused decay – evolution would have selected against it.